Ice packs spend 9 minutes doing their job. Kelvin spends 40.

 Thousands of cycles.
 Zero single-use waste.

-Hand-finished neoprene shell, soft microfibre interior, sealed PCM pods.
-Designed in London, made to outlast the injury that brought you to it.
+Hand-finished sport-grade flex-shell, sealed PCM pods, sewn-edge indicator badge.
+Designed in the UK, made to outlast the injury that brought you to it.

 04 Always know